allpassportstamps/allpassportstamps.github.io/_posts/2022-05-18-Ecuador-Equator-Walk.md

 No, I did not.
 Given its popularity as a clothing brand, I was naturally curious.
 I wasn't fit enough to join the hostel climbers who wanted to submit.

-However, I did take the cable car with a couple of folks from the hostel to the near mountain.
+However, I did take the cable car with a couple of folks from the hostel to the other mountain near Quito.

 ![climb]({{site.baseurl}}/assets/img/ecuador/climb.jpeg){:width="50%"}![overlook]({{site.baseurl}}/assets/img/ecuador/overlook.jpeg){:width="50%"}